lammas/electribe/README.md

 ## Credits

-* Insight into the data layout was mostly gained from @skratchdot's open-electribe-editor
+* Insight into the data layout was mostly gained from ([open-electribe-editor](https://github.com/skratchdot/open-electribe-editor/)) by @skratchdot
 * The rest was reverse engineered from ESX1midiimp.txt document from korg.de